dalboris/vpaint/tests/README.md

 corresponding run button (green arrow).
 Your test will be compiled and run, and you will see the output on the right.

-You can keep the "runtests" application open while you write your test: just save your changes in QtCreator (or whatever editor), and click the run button again.
+You can keep the runtests application open while you write a unit test: just save your changes in QtCreator (or whatever editor), and click the run button again.
 The test will be re-compiled and re-run.
+Though, for now, you have to restart runtests if you create a new test file.

 # How to run your test outside QtCreator?

-The "runtests" application that is launched by QtCreator using the above instructions is in fact part of the VPaint git repository and is compiled alongside VPaint.
+The *runtests* application that is launched by QtCreator using the above instructions is in fact part of the VPaint git repository and is compiled alongside VPaint.
 You will find it in the tests/runtests/ folder of your build directory.